husarion/rosbot-autonomy/README.md

 docker compose up -d
 ```

+> [!NOTE]
-> **Note:** You need to restart containers to switch between modes.
+> You need to restart containers to switch between modes.
 Use following command to stop container: `docker compose down`.

 ### PC